 How to Use a Solar Trickle Charger

-To operate, simply place the solar cell on your dashboard and plug in the cord to your cigarette lighter socket.
+A solar trickle charger is really easy to use and anyone can do.
+To operate, simply place the solar cell on your dashboard and plug in the cord to your cigarette lighter socket or OBDII connector on some.
 The LED light will turn on and your car battery will be receiving power from your charger.

 You can also use the alligator clips on the end of the cable to directly connect to your battery.
 The alligator clips will be indicated for the positive or negative usually red and black.
 You can leave a solar trickle charger on your battery indefinitely as it only applies a small charge during the day and will not be charging during the night.
 A blocking diode blocks reverse charging i.e current flowing the battery to the solar panels.